 \subsection{Analysis of Total Datacube}

-The MHD turbulence in the real scenario is always complex and always exhibits a mixture of turbulence modes.
-To validate our technique for the reconstruction of 3D magnetic fields and to understand the MHD turbulence mode, we investigated the total B-field of 25 datacubes listed in Table~\ref{tab:sim2}.
-We began by estimating the anisotropy of $B_{x}^2$ and $B_{y}^2$ for total field and examining their behavior with respect to $\theta_{\lambda}$.
-The anisotropies of two cubes are plotted in Fig.\ref{total_z6_A1_anisotropy}.
-The left panel of this figure shows that the anisotropies for the Z12 MHD cube follow the anisotropy distribution for the decomposed Alfven mode in the upper panel of Fig.\ref{decomposed_anisotropy}.
-Since the Z12 MHD cube are solenoidally driven MHD turbulence cubes dominated by the Alfven energy fraction, it is natural that they exhibit pure Alfven behavior.
-Similarly, the anisotropy distribution for the A1 MHD cube with the total field in the right panel of Fig.\ref{total_z6_A1_anisotropy} is presided over by the anisotropy of the pure compressible mode, as seen in the lower panel of Fig.\ref{decomposed_anisotropy}.
-This motivates us to evaluate the relative anisotropies as a Y-parameter for the total field in these MHD turbulence cubes.
-We calculated the Y-parameter from the turbulence data cubes with varying inclination angles of the total field and plotted it in Fig.\ref{singleY_totalB}.
-From these plots, it is clear that the Y-parameter for these cubes follows the trend of ${\rm Y} > 1.5$ for Alfven mode dominance (Z12) and ${\rm Y} < 1.5$ for compressible mode dominance (A1).
-To further explore the behavior of the Y-parameter, we investigated all of our MHD cubes and plotted the heatmap of the Y-parameter against $\theta_{\lambda}$ in ascending order of $f_C$, as shown in Fig.~\ref{everyY_totalB}.
+MHD turbulence in the real scenario is always complex and exhibits a mixture of turbulence modes.
+To validate our technique for the reconstruction of 3D magnetic fields and to understand the MHD turbulence mode, we investigate the total B-field of 25 datacubes listed in Table~\ref{tab:sim2}.
+We begin by estimating the correlation function of $B_{x}^2$ and $B_{y}^2$ for the total field and examining their behaviour with respect to $\theta_{\lambda}$.
+The correlation functions of two cubes are plotted in Fig.\ref{total_z6_A1_anisotropy}.
+The left panel of this figure shows that the correlation functions for the Z12 MHD cube follow the correlation functions distribution for the decomposed Alfven mode in the upper panel of Fig.\ref{decomposed_anisotropy}.
+Since the Z12 MHD cube is solenoidally driven, the Alfven energy fraction is dominant and therefore it is natural that Alfv\'enic "signature" overwhelms that of the compressible one.
+Similarly, the correlation function anisotropy for the A1 MHD cube with the total field in the right panel of Fig.\ref{total_z6_A1_anisotropy} is presided over by the correlation function of the pure compressible mode, as seen in the lower panel of Fig.\ref{decomposed_anisotropy}.
+It motivates us to evaluate the relative anisotropies as a Y-parameter for the total field in these MHD turbulence cubes.
+We calculated the Y-parameter from the turbulence data cubes with varying inclination angles of the total field and plotted them in Fig.\ref{singleY_totalB}.
+It is clear from this figure that the Y-parameter for these cubes follows the trend of ${\rm Y} > 1.5$ for Alfven mode dominance (Z12) and ${\rm Y} < 1.5$ for compressible mode dominance (A1).
+We conducted a thorough analysis of the Y-parameter's behavior by examining all of our MHD cubes.
+We then created a heatmap of the Y-parameter against $\theta_{\lambda}$ in ascending order of $f_C$, which is shown in Fig.~\ref{everyY_totalB}.
 We observed that all these cubes maintained their respective trend depending on the mode energy fraction.
-To ensure the validity of our results, we excluded 5 datacubes with $f_C$ falling between 0.5 and 0.6.
-The rest of the total B-field analysis is with the remaining 20 data cubes where 12 datacubes have $f_C<0.4$ and 8 datacubes with $f_C>0.5$.
-Moreover, to strengthen the statistical confidence of the Y-parameter as a diagnostic for 3D magnetic field and MHD turbulence mode, we evaluated the probability density (PDF) and mean of the Y-parameter at every value of $\theta_{\lambda}$.
-The PDF and mean Y-parameter are shown in Fig.~\ref{pdf_totaly}, and they follow the respective decomposed mode trends.
-This indicates that the Y-parameter can serve as an important tool for understanding the 3D magnetic field structures and underlying MHD turbulence in a region.
+To avoid ambiguity in the Y-parameter due to approximate similar mode energy fraction, we excluded 5 datacubes from our simulation sets with $f_C$ falling between 0.5 and 0.6.
+The rest of the total B-field analysis is with the remaining 20 data cubes where 12 datacubes have $f_C<0.4$ and 8 datacubes with $f_C>0.5$ with ${\rm M_{A}<1.0}$.